mubaraqwahab/thinkdev/src/lessons/05-bindings-again.md

 ### Keywords and reserved words

 A word with a special meaning in a programming language is called a <i>keyword</i>.
 Most keywords in JavaScript are also reserved words&mdash;that is, they're not valid identifiers.
 Examples are `if`, `else`, `typeof`, and `null`.

-However, some keywords are allowed as identifiers in certain contexts, and some reserved words have no special meanings.